spthm/roe-comp-guide/compiling libraries.md

 Run `info gmp` to find out!
 (This should result in the GMP manual coming up, for whatever version of GMP you installed - this guide assumed version 6.0.0.)

+TODO: Add a note about compiling from just a Makefile (e.g. SPHRAY - or maybe something a little more relevant).
+There are some gothas to watch out for, e.g. the [order object and librarys](http://stackoverflow.com/a/4623410/927046) are passed into GCC.